-Whenever someone brings up spacers in the truck-world there seems to be a lot of controversy surrounding them.
-Critics will say that they’re unsafe, people might confuse them for an adapter, and some folks might say they’re just useless.
-To help clear the air and make things simple, we decided to tell you the truth about spacers.
-You’re going to learn what they are, when you might need them, and if they’re a safe addition to your truck.
+Whenever someone brings up spacers in the pickup truck-world there seems to be a lot of controversy surrounding them.
+Critics will say that they're unsafe, people might confuse them for an adapter, and some folks might say they're just useless.
+To help clear the air and make things simple, we decided to tell you the truth about aftermarket wheel spacers.
+You're going to learn what they are when you might need them and if they're a safe addition to your truck.

 The first confusion we need to get out of the way is the difference between a spacer and an adapter.
 An adapter is simply something you add to your wheels to change their bolt pattern.
 Consequently, this often acts as a spacer because the room needed for the adapter will push the wheels out.
 Spacers are used when you don't want to change the bolt pattern of the wheel, but you simply want the wheel to go out further.